tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/python.md

 ---
 title: "Python"
 description: "Python is widely use programming language.
 Learn how to set it up on your computer."
-keywords: "python, anaconda, conda, distribution, installation, configure, PATH"
+keywords: "python, anaconda, conda, distribution, installation, configure, PATH, statistics"
 date: 2020-11-11T22:02:51+05:30
 draft: false
 weight: 3